Nikki Forrest

 Nik Forrest (born 1964) is a visual and media artist who lives in Montreal.
 Born in Edinburgh, their practice includes drawing, installation and sound art.
 They completed a Bachelor of Fine Arts from the University of Saskatchewan in 1985 and a master's degree in open media from Concordia University in 1995.

-They are best known for their short experimental videos.
+Forrest is best known for their short experimental videos.
 They have participated in international artist residencies including the CALQ residency in Buenos Aires, Argentina and The Canada Council studio at Cite Internationale des Arts in Paris.
 Their work is included in collections at The National Gallery of Canada, The Saskatchewan Arts Board and Concordia University.

-They directed the film My Heart the Rock Star in 2001 as part of a collaborative video series with artists Annie Martin and Nelson Henricks titled "My Heart."
+Forrest directed the film My Heart the Rock Star in 2001 as part of a collaborative video series with artists Annie Martin and Nelson Henricks titled "My Heart."
 This was a reflective piece focusing on childhood memory and gender fluctuation.
-They have been involved in sound and video performances including Leibig12 (in collaboration with audio artist Nancy Tobin) in Berlin in 2014.
+Forrest has worked on sound and video performances including work on Leibig12 in collaboration with audio artist Nancy Tobin in Berlin in 2014.